 - publishing in the news media; and/or

-- as required by the Regulator.
+- as directed by the Information Regulator.

 The notice must include information to allow the individual to take measures to protect themselves against the risks associated with the breach, including: